History of New York City (1978–present): COVID-19 pandemic

 The city was in a state of lockdown between March 22 and June 8, 2020, amidst the COVID-19 pandemic.
 By April 2020, New York City was experiencing the most deaths of any locality in the coronavirus pandemic in New York State, which itself had the highest number of confirmed coronavirus cases of any state in the United States; at the time, one-third of total known U.S. cases were in New York City.
 By May, New York governor Andrew Cuomo had announced a four-phase reopening plan for regions in New York state, including New York City.
 Phase 1 of reopening in New York City began on June 8.
 The region reached its last phase of reopening six weeks later, on July 20.
 Between the city's first recorded case and the Phase 4 reopening, New York City had recorded more than 218,000 COVID-19 cases, including 18,787 deaths directly attributed to the disease.

 COVID-19 cases and transmission decreased significantly between June and September 2020.
 However, by the beginning of October 2020, twenty ZIP Codes were identified as cluster areas, which contained 26% of all positive cases in the state at the time.
 In response, the governor's office announced what they called "direct enforcement" of COVID-19 related restrictions in high-risk neighborhoods.

-During the pandemic, a federal judge blocked Mayor Bill de Blasio from enforcing restrictions on religious organizations to 25% when others operated at 50%.
+During the pandemic, a federal judge blocked Mayor Bill de Blasio from enforcing restrictions on religious organizations to 25% of attendance capacity when other establishments operated at 50% of capacity.
 A federal lawsuit alleging religious discrimination began in June by Catholic priests and Jewish congregants against Governor Andrew Cuomo and Mayor de Blasio.
 Mayor Bill de Blasio apologized to the Orthodox Jewish community for his handling of the shutdown.

+Adams (2022–present)

+On 2 November 2021, Democratic candidate Eric Adams won the New York City mayoral election.
+Incumbent Mayor Bill de Blasio was term-limited and ineligible to run for re-election.

+On 1 January 2022, Eric Adams was sworn in as mayor of New York City.

+As of October 2023, more than 130,600 migrants had arrived in New York City since the spring of 2022.
+The migrant crisis in New York City was called a humanitarian crisis by Mayor Eric Adams.
+Many of the migrants have been Venezuelans who had crossed the southern border from Mexico, continuing their trip to New York City, partly with the help of officials in Texas.
+As of October 2023, more than 65,400 migrants were staying in NYC homeless shelters.

+Mamdani & future

+On 4 November 2025, Democratic candidate Zohran Mamdani won the New York City mayoral election over former Governor Cuomo and Guardian Angels founder Curtis Sliwa; Mayor Adams dropped out of the race in September, but his name remained on the ballot.